||Courthouse - Room 206

 member selected jointly by the County and Port.

-During summer, the Salmon Harbor office is open seven (7)
+The Salmon Harbor office is open five (5)

 fishermen who come to enjoy the many opportunities for boating,